Small Donate Button

 "I basically know what to do...When someone's in there throwing punches at you, it doesn't matter who's in your corner.
 You just know you have to defend yourself."

 So long as Tyson was teamed up with Rooney, one could not find fault with his boxing performance.
-In fact, one could see a pretty direct line between Rooney being let go and the Douglas disaster which followed.
+In fact, there’s a pretty direct line between Rooney’s dismissal and the Douglas disaster which followed.
 Perhaps Tyson finally missed his old trainer Kevin Rooney once it dawned on him that he was losing to Buster Douglas.

 Not only did Tyson display his lack of discipline in training, now without adult supervision, his new trainers didn’t even have the right gear to treat Tyson’s worryingly swollen eye in the middle rounds of the fight.
 Instead, they used something that Tyson describes as looking like “an extra-large condom with ice water” to treat his eye, as Tyson sat in his corner incredulously.